Justn7ime/MIST-Project-2/README.md

 <img width="623" alt="BEV Pie" src="https://github.com/whittcarson/MIST4610GroupProject2/assets/131502055/76780a04-01aa-4f3e-afdf-5b222d79e996">

 <img width="625" alt="BEV Heat" src="https://github.com/whittcarson/MIST4610GroupProject2/assets/131502055/748ac9a2-1c8f-40ba-84a8-b823729e8006">
+The market disparity for BEVs or Battery Electric Vehicle is wildly dissimilar to the disparity of PHEVs, as easily displayed by the pie graph.
+Upon the initial glance, it is easy to see the wide margin that "TESLA" holds over its competitors, as shown by the tannish color piece of pie that takes up > 50%.
+When we look at the heat chart, we can easily observe the margin of lead that "TESLA" holds over the next most dominant brand ("NISSAN"), but can tell that the margin is nearly 4 times as much.

+From these four graphs, we are not only able to develop a deep understanding of the market that exists in the state of Washington for Battery Electric Vehicle and Plug-in Hybrid Electronic Vehicles individually, but we are able to draw conclusions about the overall size of the market.
+From the heat charts, we are able to conclude that the market for "TESLA's" BEVs are larger than the entire market for PHEVs.
+From the pie graphs, we are able to conclude that the market for "TESLA's" BEVs are comparitavely larger in the BEV market than "CHEVROLET", "CHRYSLER", "BMW", "FORD", and "JEEP" are combined in the PHEV market.

 # MANIPULATIONS
 We did not manipulate any raw data, but we did apply measurable functions to certain columns.
 For example, we applied the count function to "Electric Vehicle Range" in Q1 in order to show the number of EV types and discrepancies between EV makes.
 Also, we applied the average function to "Electric Range '' in Q2 to set a standard for comparing the electric range year-after-year in the graph.
 All filters/marks applied to the data are solely intended to show the viewer quantifiable information related to the questions.
 In regards to integrity, our data has no inaccuracies, irrelevancies, or 3rd party imports.